Tourist Guide To Bizerte

 4. Religious Temples

-Rebaa Mosque - Street of the Regency
+3. Rebaa Mosque (Street of the Regency)

 Russian Ultra Orthodox Church of Bizerte